BloomTech-Labs/Labs25-Human_Rights_First-TeamC-DS/README.md

 ### Route: `/incidents`
 #### Method: `GET`
 #### Description:
-Read incidents of police use of force.
+Read all incidents of police use of force.
 Incidents can be identified by their unique id, eg: `ca-sanfrancisco-1`.
 #### Schema:
 ```
 [